 Medications that can help your scratch heal include:

 - Antibiotic ointment or eye drops to prevent infection

 - Pain medications to reduce discomfort

 Always go to an eye doctor right away if your eye is bothering you.
-Steps that you may need to follow include:
+You can also try:

-- Do not rub your eye.
-Rubbing may worsen the abrasion.
+- To not rub your eye; rubbing could worsen the abrasion

-- Moist compresses may help relieve the pain.
+- Moist compresses to help relieve the pain

 Prevention aims to avoid injury to the cornea.
 To avoid injuring the cornea: